rmccrear/lv-3-may-2024/week-2/Day-4/assignment.md

 ## Objective

-This assignment is designed to reinforce your skills in creating dynamic user interfaces with React, utilizing conditional rendering, props, and client-side navigation with Next.js.
-Instead of replicating the demo code, you will apply these concepts in a new context.
-You will build a user profile page that dynamically displays user information and includes navigation to different sections of the profile.
+This assignment focuses on enhancing your ability to create dynamic and interactive user interfaces with React.
+You'll be employing conditional rendering, managing props, and leveraging Next.js for client-side navigation.
+Your goal is to construct a user profile page that can dynamically display information and navigate through different profile sections efficiently.

 ## Instructions

-### Part 1: User Profile Setup
+### Part 1: Setting Up the User Profile Component

-1. **Create a User Profile Component**:
+1. **Creating the UserProfile Component**:

+   - Start by creating a new directory named `profile` within `src/app` to represent the user profile page's URL path.
+   - Inside the `profile` directory, create a file named `page.js`.
+This will act as the entry point (like an index file) for your profile route.
-   - Name your component `UserProfile`.
-It should display a user's name, biography, and a list of hobbies.
-This information will be passed as props to the component.
+   - Define a component named `UserProfile` in `page.js` that will display user information such as name, biography, and a list of hobbies.
+This data should be accepted as props.

-2. **Implement Conditional Rendering**:
+2. **Implementing Conditional Rendering**:
-   - Within the `UserProfile` component, use conditional rendering to display a message if the user's biography is not provided.
-For example, "No biography available".
+   - In the `UserProfile` component, use conditional rendering techniques to display a placeholder text ("No biography available") if the biography prop is not provided.

-### Part 2: Dynamic Hobbies List
+### Part 2: Dynamically Displaying Hobbies

-1. **Rendering the Hobbies List**:
+1. **Displaying the Hobbies List**:
-   - Pass a list of hobbies to the `UserProfile` component as props.
-Use the `map` function to display each hobby as an item in an unordered list.
+   - The `UserProfile` component should also accept a list of hobbies as props.
+Utilize the `map` function to render each hobby in an unordered list.
-   - If the list of hobbies is empty, display a message like "No hobbies listed".
+   - If the hobbies list is empty, display a fallback message, such as "No hobbies listed."

-### Part 3: Navigation and Page Layout
+### Part 3: Navigation and Layout

-1. **Implement Client-Side Navigation**:
+1. **Setting Up Client-Side Navigation**:

-   - Create a simple navigation bar component that allows the user to navigate between the 'Home' page and the 'User Profile' page without reloading the page.
-Use the `Link` component from Next.js for navigation links.
+   - Create a navigation bar component that facilitates moving between the 'Home' page and the 'User Profile' page without full page reloads.
+Use the `Link` component from Next.js for creating navigation links.

-2. **Create a Home Page and Profile Page**:
+2. **Configuring Home and Profile Pages**:
-   - Set up two pages in your Next.js app: `index.js` (Home) and `profile.js` (User Profile).
+   - Ensure you have a `Home` page set up at the path `src/app/home/page.js`.
-   - Include the navigation bar in both pages to allow easy navigation between them.
+   - Include the navigation bar on both the Home and Profile pages to enable seamless navigation.

-### Part 4: Fetching User Data
+### Part 4: Simulating User Data Fetching

-1. **Simulate Fetching User Data**:
+1. **Fetching User Data on the Profile Page**:
-   - On the 'User Profile' page, simulate fetching user data (e.g., name, biography, hobbies) by defining a user object and passing it as props to the `UserProfile` component.
+   - On the 'User Profile' page (`profile/page.js`), simulate fetching user data by defining a user object within the page.
+Then, pass this object as props to the `UserProfile` component.

 ### Part 5: GitHub Repository Update

-- **Commit and Push Your Changes**:
+- **Committing and Pushing Changes**:
-  - Ensure all your changes are committed with clear, descriptive messages.
-Push the commits to your GitHub repository.
+  - Make sure all changes are committed to your Git repository with clear and descriptive commit messages.
+Push these commits to your GitHub repository.

 ### Part 6: Submission

-- **Submit Your GitHub Repository URL**:
+- **Submitting Your Work**:
-  - Provide the URL to your GitHub repository that contains your Next.js application as your submission for this assignment.
+  - Submit the URL of your GitHub repository containing the Next.js application as your assignment deliverable.

 ## Rubric